uakfdotb/ghostpp/readme.txt

 1.)
 Root Admins.

-Each battle.net server has a root admin defined in ghost.cfg.
+Each battle.net server has one or more root admins defined in ghost.cfg.
 Root admins have access to every command both in battle.net and in the lobby and ingame.
 In particular this includes !addadmin, !checkadmin, !countadmins, !deladmin, !exit, and !quit among others.
 Root admins are also exempt from command restrictions in locked games and can change the owner of a game using !owner even when the game owner is present.